srpiroliro/tennis-stats/README.md

 ## To Do:
 - [ ] Test/Check if probability contributors matter/take effect
 - [ ] Do we calculate the probability of winning set by set, thus getting the match result, or directly the match outcome?
-- [ ] What is a statistial hypothesis?
+- [ ] What is a statistical hypothesis?
 - [ ] How to test hypothesis?
 - [ ] Create a hypothesis on our project
 - [ ] Test it